JChatr/JavaAddressDB/README.md

-This is the repo for our verseion of the SE1 project to create an AddressDB.
+This is the repo for our verson of the SE1 project to implement an Address Database in Java.